Mcas-996/calculator-cli/README.md

 # Calculator CLI

-A command-line calculator application that evaluates mathematical expressions with support for basic operations, parentheses, exponents, percentages, square roots, and mathematical constants.
+A command-line calculator application that evaluates mathematical expressions with support for basic operations, parentheses, exponents, percentages, square roots, mathematical constants, equation solving, and systems of linear equations.

 ## Features